 - dealing with waste

-Session two is for the face-to-face assessment, in Settle.
+Session two of Ecoplugs training is for the face-to-face assessment, in Settle.

 Many of you are already actively using pesticides.
 But did you know that if you are carrying out PA6pp Ecoplugs that you will most likely need a different qualification?

 Protecting the environments in which we work is extremely important.
 Consequently, you have a responsibility to work to industry best practice and apply the pesticide products safely and legally.